crispinalan/talkcalendar/README.md

 <ins>Version 1.4.2: </ins> Replaced Flite speech synthesizer with eSpeak.
 This has to be installed independently.
 The older version of Flite (Flite 1.3) used by Fedora 34 and other distros has an EOF (end of file) issue causing overrun of audio.

-## Gtk 4.0 Migration
+## Progress with Gtk 4.0 Migration

 At time of writing Gtk 4.0 is not in the Debian or Ubuntu repositories.
-Gtk 4.0 is available with Fedora (including the Fedora Mate spin).
-Gtk4 is markedly different from Gtk3 and has a strong GNOME focus.
+Gtk 4.0 is available with Fedora including the Fedora Mate spin which is being used for development.
+Gtk4 is markedly different from Gtk3.
 Some initial testing reveals that migration will require a great deal of code to be rewritten as there are many depreciations and other changes as outlined in the migrating from 3 to 4 [article](https://docs.gtk.org/gtk4/migrating-3to4.html).

 A screenshot of the current test build of the Gtk4 version of Talk Calendar developed using Fedora Mate 34 is shown below.

 ![](talkcalendar-gtk4.png)

 GTK 4 uses list models and porting has involved replacing the current tree-based event display with the [new list widgets](https://docs.gtk.org/gtk4/migrating-3to4.html#consider-porting-to-the-new-list-widgets).
+A significant effort has had to be invested in this aspect of the porting.

 In Gtk4.0, the function
 ```